ipython/ipython-in-depth/outline.md

   - There will likely be a binder available, but do not rely on the conference wifi.

-###  MATTHIAS 0:10-0:25 (15min) - Standard slides covering background of notebook and JupyterLab.
+###  JASON 0:10-0:25 (15min) - Standard slides covering background of notebook and JupyterLab.
 These are from the jupyterlab-demo repo
     - Respond to FAQ:
       - Why JupyterLab ?
       - Can you get Lab and notebook at the same time: YES
       - No difference in file format; Notebooks files are the same
-###  JASON?
-0:25-0:45 (20 min): Tour of The User Interface
+###  JASON 0:25-0:45 (20 min): Tour of The User Interface
   - if it does not work, hop on binder if it works
   - Point to documentation, follow the naming conventions, maybe follow that outline
   - various existing default panel, and layout, file browser, support of multiple file types, multiple file viewers for single file